 Counsellors work closely with guidance officers and their local communities, and provide a significant service to Aboriginal and Torres Strait Islander students.
 More than 100 community education counsellors are located generally in schools with significant numbers of Aboriginal and Torres Strait Islander students, as well as in clusters of schools throughout the state.

 District community education counsellors advocate on behalf of students where a community education counsellor is not available.
 Parents can contact the school or local district office for further information.

-The Department of Education and Training is committed to supporting young people to engage in education or training in order to enhance opportunities for further education and sustainable employment.
+The Department of Education is committed to supporting young people to engage in education or training in order to enhance opportunities for further education and sustainable employment.

-The Youth Support Coordinator Initiative (YSCI) targets young people in Years 10 to 12 who are at risk of disengaging, or have already disengaged from education, to support retention and attainment in education and training.
+The purpose of the Youth Support Coordinator Initiative (YSCI) is to support retention and attainment of young people in Years 10 to 12 who have disengaged, or who are at risk of disengaging from education.
 The initiative enhances opportunities for further education and sustainable future employment.

 School-based police officers provide a service in a number of state secondary schools and help to provide a safe and supportive learning environment.